kennyOlakunle/customer_segmentation_using_Python/README.md

 All data has been collected through the loyalty cards they use at checkout.

-We will utilize K-Means and PCA algorithms for this project and see how we define new grouped customers!
+We will utilize K-Means and PCA algorithms for this project and see how we define new grouped customers.